fluencelabs/aquavm/docs/fold.md

 	run fold body for generation N values run last instruction
 ```
-There are some subtle details about fold processing over a number of generations, namely:
+There are some subtle details about `fold` processing over a number of generations, namely:
 - runs of previous generations do not affect next generations in any way
-- if previous generation doesn't call `next` AquaVM executes `fold` for the next generation.
+- even if previous generation doesn't call `next` AquaVM executes `fold` for the next generation.

 There is a property of `fold` completeness.
 The invariant for this property is as follows, if fold finishes a run for at least one generation the fold is marked as complete.
 This property belongs to AquaVM execution engine and it is not explicitly sent out in a particle.
 Please note that fold body that triggers a node change events, e.g. `call`,`canon` destined for a node other than the current, forces the executiont to migrate to the destined node.